Video-Oasis: Rethinking Evaluation of Video Understanding: Acknowledgements

 \section{Acknowledgements}

-This work was supported by the NAVER Cloud Corporation and partly supported by the National Research Foundation of Korea(NRF) grant funded by the Korea government(MSIT) (RS-2025-00553785, 50\%) and the IITP under the virtual convergence support program to nurture the best talents grant funded by the Korea government(MSIT) (IITP-2026-RS-2023-00254529, 50\%).
+{ This work was supported by the NAVER Cloud Corporation and partly supported by the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (RS-2025-00553785, 40\%), the IITP under the virtual convergence support program to nurture the best talents grant funded by the Korea government (MSIT) (IITP-2026-RS-2023-00254529, 40\%), and the IITP under the Leading Generative AI Human Resources Development grant funded by the Korea government (MSIT) (IITP-2026-RS-2026-25544647, 20\%). }